 The east edge of Mission Viejo overlooks the Arroyo Trabuco.
-Oso Creek and Aliso Creek and other tributaries flow through the city, parks and open space growing up around each.
+Oso Creek and Aliso Creek and other tributaries flow through the city, parks and open space.
 Wilderness Glen Park, which marks a historic ranch road and is replete with oaks and sycamore trees, follows Aliso Creek Road for a few blocks.
 All the open space areas have easy access, so take some time and visit these historic places!

-This generous amount of open space keeps intact the history of Southern California and its real treasures, right here for all to share, in the heart of Mission Viejo and the rest of Rancho Mission Viejo.
+This generous amount of open space keeps intact the history of Southern California.
+These are real treasures, right here for all to share, in the heart of Mission Viejo and the rest of Rancho Mission Viejo.
 I am very grateful for the guiding principle of Marguerite “Daisy” O’Neill that allows me to enjoy her land today: “Take care of the land, and it will take care of you.”